Kansas City Workers' Comp Settlements Lawyers

 - You have ongoing medical needs as a result of your injury.
 You have the right to have these written into the settlement agreement to be paid into the future, or an additional settlement amount to cover these needs written into the agreement.

-at our firm for answers to any settlement questions and skillful settlement negotiations on your behalf for the full benefits you deserve.
 With our Guarantee, you cannot receive a lesser amount than what may have previously been offered to you.
+If you have settlement questions, we can help!